Meet Our Staff!

 Kevin Lenane, Preschool Program Facilitator

-This is Kevin's second year as the Preschool Program Facilitator of the Newton South Preschool and his first year teaching the Human Growth and Development course here at Newton South High School.
+This is Kevin's third year as the Preschool Program Facilitator of the Newton South Preschool and his second year teaching the Human Growth and Development course here at Newton South High School.
 Kevin has been a special education teacher with the Newton Public Schools since 1996.
 He worked ten years as a preschool teacher at the Newton Early Childhood Program from 1996-2005 and worked as an Inclusion Facilitator at Newton South High School for ten years.

 Kevin graduated from Assumption College in 1989 with a B.S. in Social and Rehabilitative Services.
 He earned an M.S.Ed. in Severe Special Needs from Simmons College in 1992 and an Ed.S. from Simmons in Special Education Administration in 2005.
 Kevin has been on the faculty at Simmons since 2005 teaching Assessment and Curriculum Development for Severely Impaired Learners and Inclusion Consultation and Collaboration.

 Kevin and his wife Christine own The Adams Street Early Learning Center in Milton MA.